Blackberry & Pear Cupcakes

 Place the soft butter and sugar into a good sized bowl and beat together with a wooden spoon or electric beaters until very pale and fluffy.
 Add the salt and vanilla extract and beat again to combine.

 Gradually add the beaten egg a little at a time, beating well after each addition, (see note b below).
 Sieve the flour into the mixture.
-Use a spatula, large metal spoon to fold this into the batter with 1 tbsp of milk.
+Use a spatula, large metal spoon to fold this into the batter with 1 tablespoon of milk.
 Ensure you have a nice dropping consistency.
 Add a little more milk if necessary.

 Using a spoon, fill the cases with the batter mixture.
 You're aiming for them to be half to two-thirds full.
 Place the muffin tray in the centre of the oven and bake for 20 - 23 minutes.
 You may need to rotate the tray after 15 minutes of baking.
 Once baked, remove from the oven and muffin tray and place onto a cooling rack.